CUYAHOGA PROBATE COURT

 • Confidential Disclosure of Personal Identifiers, Form 45(D), may be filed by the trustee to keep full account numbers confidential

-• Documentation of County Auditor valuation or appraisal valuation for real property
+• Documentation of County Auditor value or appraisal value for real property

-• Documentation of the Kelley Blue Book/NADA/Edmunds valuations for automobiles
+• Documentation of the Kelley Blue Book/NADA/Edmunds values for automobiles

 Top of Page